hackbinghamton/hackbinghamton.github.io/blog/_posts/2023-01-29-hackbu-2023-is-under-a-week-away.md

 - Best Design (UI), sponsored by [RubyLaw](https://www.rubylaw.com/)
 - Best Geo Hack, sponsored by [CAE](https://www.cae.com/)

-We have also allocated resources for these prizes, which could change before the hackathon:
+We have also allocated resources for these categories, which could change before the hackathon:
 - Funniest Hack
 - Best Security Hack
 - Best Building a Better Future Hack